 MUS Examination Board launched in 2015 is a department working under the Education Secretary of Majlis-e-Ulama-e-Shia Europe.
-Number of students who have appeared in our exams are above 3200.
+The number of students who have appeared in our exams is above 4000.

 Key Facts of MUS Examination